tasket/Qubes-VM-hardening/README.md

 * All the user-writable startup files in /home should be protected by the immutable flag; See issue #9 if you notice an omission or other problem.
 An extra step of disabling the flag using `sudo chattr -i` whenever the user wants to modify these startup files.

 ## Releases
-- v0.8.1  Rescue service mode on error or request
 - v0.8.0  Adds protection to /rw, file SHA checksums, whitelists, deployment
 - v0.2.0  Protects /home/user files and dirs